chillerlan/php-qrcode/docs/Usage/Configuration-settings.md

 ## maskPattern

-Mask Pattern to use (no value in using, mostly for unit testing purposes)
+Mask Pattern to use (no value in using, mostly for unit testing purposes, will cause unreadable symbols)

 `0 ...
 7` or `MaskPattern::PATTERN_AUTO` (default)